sargentJE/myaccess-email-campaign/emails/email01_awareness-intro.md

 Subject: The donation form that scored 94 but didn't work
 Preheader: She gave up after 4 minutes.

+**Alternative subject lines to test:**
+- "Why did a blind user give up on a 94-score site?"
+- "94 on Lighthouse.
+Failed in 4 minutes."
+- "Quick question about your accessibility testing"

 Hi {{first_name}},

 I watched a blind user try to donate on a charity website last month.